Participating in a 2017 CentreTerm abroad trips involves two steps:

 Holy Lands: Journey to Israel and Jordan

 This course explores the ways the land of Israel has been conceptualized and monumentalized as sacred space.
 Students will engage and reflect upon the ways in which Jews, Christians, and Muslims have in the past and continue to enfold this land into their theological and ritual worlds.
-Pending approval.
 Contact Prof. Tom McCollough.

 Italian Innovation: Beyond Stradivarius